Specialist services for children and young people

 • Walsall Child Development Centre

-• paediatricians, health visitors and other agencies
+• paediatricians, health visitors and other colleagues across Children's Services

 Support for professionals

-The team can help with:
+The team can give advice about:

-• funding pathways and the EHCP process
+• funding pathways and the EHCNA (education, health and care needs assessment) process

 • support for children, parents and staff through direct teaching, modelling techniques, strategies and signposting